rackspace/runway/docs/source/getting_started.rst

          regions:
            - us-east-1

 #.
-Now, we need to modify the ``runway.yml`` file that was just created to
+Now, we need to modify the ``r4y.yml`` file that was just created to
-   tell it where the :ref:`module<runway-module>` is located that we want it to deploy and what regions it will be deployed to.
-Each :ref:`module<runway-module>` type has their own configuration options which are described in more detail in the
+   tell it where the :ref:`module<r4y-module>` is located that we want it to deploy and what regions it will be deployed to.
+Each :ref:`module<r4y-module>` type has their own configuration options which are described in more detail in the
    :ref:`Module Configurations<module-configurations>` section but, for this
    example we are only concerned with the